mrhymes26/ableton-project-analyzer/README.md

 - Check file permissions: `ls -la /path/to/projects`
 - Make sure you have read access to project files
 - Make sure you have write access to output directory

+### Performance Issues
+**Problem:** Analysis takes too long or uses too much memory.

+**Solution:**
+- Reduce the number of threads: `--workers 4` (default is 16)
+- Use `--quiet` for less output during analysis
+- For very large collections (>1000 projects), consider processing in smaller batches
+- Use JSON export instead of Excel for very large datasets to reduce memory usage

 ## License